-By the end of the 19th century sawn lath produced by machinery was also much in evidence.
-This is much more uniform in nature and has a smoother surface giving less key to the mortar.
-Hence the key formed by the plaster squeezed between the lath is of even greater importance.
+By the end of the 19th century, sawn lath produced by machinery was also much in evidence.
+This is much more uniform in nature and has a smoother surface giving less key to the mortar – hence the key formed by the plaster squeezed between the lath is of even greater importance.
 Sawn laths are generally a little narrower at around an inch (25mm).
 Timber laths were generally spaced out by around 1/4″ to 3/8″, and a lath on its edge was used to set the spacing.

-(We stock both sawn and riven laths.)
+(We supply both sawn and riven laths.)

-It is important to stagger the lath on installation so that the ends of the laths are not all in a line.
-This will avoid introducing a weak line in the finished lath and plaster.
+It is important to stagger the lath on installation so that the ends of the laths are not all in a straight line.
+This will avoid introducing a weak stress line in the finished lath and plaster.

-It is important to control suction from dry timber lath by lightly spraying with water 30 minutes before the first coat.
+Control the suction from dry timber lath by lightly spraying with water 30 minutes before the first coat.
 There must never be any moisture on the surface of the lath.

-Example Lath and Plaster Specification:
+Example Lath and Plaster Specification

-Lightly scratch this coat with a lath or comb scratcher and leave to dry and cure until green hard.
+Lightly scratch this coat with a lath or scratch comb and leave to dry and cure until green hard.
 A lime mortar or plaster is green hard when it can only be marked with a metal tool.
 It is dry enough for any shrinkage to have taken place without having to be completely dry.

 Apply one float coat of coarse haired or unhaired lime mortar to straighten the surface as required.
 This coat may be 1/3″ – 1/2 ” ( 8 – 12 mm) thick.
 Float this coat with a wooden float followed by a wooden devil float to provide a suitable surface for the final skim coat and leave to dry and cure until green hard.

-Trowel on two thin coats of our Heritage lime plaster, based on a very fine sand and lime putty.
+Trowel on two thin coats of Heritage lime plaster, based on a very fine sand and lime putty.
 If any shrinkage cracks appear, lightly spray the plaster with water and trowel or sponge in the cracks.

-One scratch coat coarse lime mortar, 30 kg per m² (15 mm)
+- One scratch coat coarse lime mortar, 30 kg per m² (15 mm)

-One float coat coarse lime mortar 20 kg per m² (10 mm)
+- One float coat coarse lime mortar 20 kg per m² (10 mm)

 - Two top coats of Heritage Lime plaster, totaling 6 kg m² (combined thickness of 3 mm for the two coats)

 Limes are caustic.
 Always wear eye protection and protective gloves and clothing and follow the safety instructions on the labels.